Patient professional reference

 - Consider carer support - health and social care assessment.

-- Driving - patient should inform DVLA and insurers.
+- Driving - the patient should inform DVLA and insurers.

 Aims to establish a care package and lines of communication, build support for the patient and look out for any complications.